 Tim’s peers have also recognized his excellence in trial work.
 He was inducted as a fellow into the International Society of Barristers, an honor society of outstanding trial lawyers, and he currently serves on the Board of Governors of this organization.
 Tim’s accomplishments have followed him throughout his career.
-In 2000, the Law Bulletin Publishing Company of Chicago named him a Top 40 Under 40 award winner, and he was named a Leading Lawyer in 2008.
+In 2000, the Law Bulletin Publishing Company of Chicago named him a Top 40 Under 40 award winner in its inaugural year, and he has been named a Leading Lawyer since 2008.
 Tim served for 15 years, including as a General Chair, for the Chicago Bar Association's Judicial Evaluation Committee.
 In 2009, Tim received the William J. White Award of Excellence for his exceptional efforts for that committee.
 In 2015, Tim was chosen to be one of 30 trial lawyers as a member of The Summit Council, an exclusive group of today’s top civil justice attorneys dedicated to the highest levels of courtroom advocacy, to obtaining justice for those who have been hurt by corporate wrongdoing, and to protecting of the civil justice system.
 All members are nationally recognized by their peers as top civil justice advocates.
-Tim has been recognized multiple times as a Super Lawyer, and in 2019 and 2020, Super Lawyers named him one of the top 100 lawyers in Illinois.
+Tim has been recognized multiple times as a Super Lawyer, and in 2019, 2020, 2021, and 2022, Super Lawyers named him one of the top 100 lawyers in Illinois.

-Tim is a member of the American Bar Association Section of Litigation, American Bar Association Torts Committee, and Chair of the Sub-Committee on Experts and Evidence.
+Tim is a member of the American Bar Association Section of Litigation.
 He is also a member of the American Bar Association Antitrust Law Section and the Chicago Bar Association Antitrust Law Committee.
-Tim was a member of the American Bar Association’s Task Force on Federal Agency Preemption of State Tort Laws and sits on the Chicago Bar Association’s Board of Managers.
-In February 2014, Tim was inducted into the American Board of Trial Advocates (ABOTA), one of the most exclusive and respected groups of trial lawyers in America, and he serves as President of the Illinois chapter of ABOTA.
+Tim was a member of the American Bar Association’s Task Force on Federal Agency Preemption of State Tort Laws.
+On June 23, 2022, Tim was sworn in as the 146th President of the Chicago Bar Association (CBA) and previously served as the Vice President, Treasurer, and Board of Managers.
+In February 2014, Tim was inducted into the American Board of Trial Advocates (ABOTA), one of the most exclusive and respected groups of trial lawyers in America, and is the immediate past President of the Illinois chapter of ABOTA.
 In March 2018, he became a Fellow of the American College of Trial Lawyers, one of the premier legal associations in North America.
 In April 2018, Tim was nominated to join the Fellows of the American Bar Foundation (ABF) a global honorary society of legal professionals who have demonstrated an outstanding dedication to the legal profession and to their communities throughout their career.

 Tim began his career as an Assistant State’s Attorney in Cook County.
 As a member of the Bureau of Special Prosecutions, Tim handled numerous high profile criminal cases, including the trial of capital murder and sexual assault cases.
 In 1999, he was named the American Legion Expert Litigator for his outstanding service as a gang prosecutor in the Chicago community as well as for his excellence as a civil litigator.